dathinaios/spacemacs-supercollider/README.md

 # Installation

-Clone this repository in the `~/.emacs.d/private/` folder and rename the folder to supercollider:
+Clone this repository to the `~/.emacs.d/private/` folder and rename the folder to supercollider:

     git clone https://github.com/dathinaios/spacemacs-supercollider.git ~/.emacs.d/private/supercollider